-To reduce noise on the measurements, all measured wavelengths within $\pm 2\,\mathrm{nm}$ of λ_k are used in the retrieval.
+To reduce noise on the measurements, all measured wavelengths within $\pm 2 \text{ nm}$ of λ_k are used in the retrieval.
 For the v1.4 extinction product the aerosol profiles are retrieved at 750 nm.
 The retrieval uses measurements in the altitude range from around 12 to 35 km (depending on the latitude and season) with a reference tangent altitude of about 38 km.
 The v1.4 aerosol extinction retrieval is performed on the measurement altitude grid, and the values below and above the retrieval range are fixed to the a priori.
 Effective Lambertian albedo of the underlying surface is concurrently retrieved based on the limb radiances near the reference tangent height to reduce the influence of clouds below the field of view, although clouds within the field of view remain an issue.
-To reduce their impact extinction values greater than 0.001 km-1 are considered cloud contaminated and filtered after the retrieval is performed.
+To reduce their impact, extinction values greater than 0.001 km-1 are considered cloud contaminated and filtered after the retrieval is performed.
 To solve the inverse problem an iterative regularized inversion approach similar to that described by Rodgers (2000) is used.
 As in Ernst et al. (2012) it is assumed that the errors are uncorrelated, and the noise covariance matrix is chosen to be diagonal.
-Signal-to-noise ratio is set to 200 for all tangent heights.
-For the a priori covariance matrix the non-diagonal elements drop off exponentially with a correlation radius of 3.3 km and the diagonal elements correspond to a relative standard deviation of one.
+The signal-to-noise ratio is set to 200 for all tangent heights.
+For the a priori covariance matrix the non-diagonal elements drop off exponentially with a correlation radius of 3.3 km and the diagonal elements correspond to a relative standard deviation (SD) of 1.

-Forward modelling, as well as retrievals, are done using the radiative transfer model with the retrieval code SCIATRAN-3.7 (Rozanov et al., 2014).
-The scattering phase functions are calculated using Mie scattering theory, assuming spherical sulphate aerosol particles with a unimodal, lognormal size distribution.
+Forward modelling, as well as retrievals, is done using the radiative transfer model with the retrieval code SCIATRAN-3.7 (Rozanov et al., 2014).
+The scattering phase functions are calculated using Mie scattering theory, assuming spherical sulfate aerosol particles with a unimodal, lognormal size distribution.
 The refractive indices are calculated using the OPAC database (Hess et al., 1998).
-At 750 nm the real component of the index of refraction is 1.427, and the imaginary component 7.170×10^{-8} .
-The stratospheric aerosol parameters are defined from 12 to 46 km, where it is assumed to consist of sulphuric droplets with 0% relative humidity in the surrounding atmosphere.
-To exclude additional uncertainty associated with the aerosol particle size distribution, the same distribution parameters as for OSIRIS retrieval are used (r_g =80 nm , σ_g =1.6).
-We note that both the parameters used in the OSIRIS retrieval and those used by von Savigny et al. (2015) (r_g =110 nm , σ_g =1.37) are consistent with in situ observations (Deshler et al., 2003), and there is no evidence that any one should be preferred.
-While a full validation of the version 1.4 is currently ongoing, initial comparisons with version 1.1 show smaller uncertainty of the single retrievals, reduced profile oscillations, and better parameterized upwelling radiation (resulting also in a less sensitivity to underlying clouds) due to the retrieval of albedo.
+At 750 nm the real component of the index of refraction is 1.427, and the imaginary component is 7.170×10^{-8} .
+The stratospheric aerosol parameters are defined from 12 to 46 km, where it is assumed to consist of sulfuric droplets with 0 % relative humidity in the surrounding atmosphere.
+The previous version 1.1 algorithm (von Savigny et al., 2015) used a lognormal particle size distribution with a median radius of 110 nm and width of 1.37, also consistent with in situ observations by Deshler et al. (2003).
+Although there is no evidence to prefer either the particle size distribution used in the USask retrieval or that used by von Savigny et al. (2015), using different distributions complicates the comparison of limb-scattering retrievals, and so it is beneficial to make a consistent choice for this work.
+Therefore, the version 1.4 SCIAMACHY product uses the same lognormal assumption as the v5.07 OSIRIS product ($r_g = 80 \text{ nm}$, $\sigma_g = 1.6$).
+While a full validation of the version 1.4 is currently ongoing, initial comparisons with version 1.1 show smaller uncertainty of the individual retrievals, reduced profile oscillations and better parameterized upwelling radiation (resulting also in less sensitivity to underlying clouds) due to the retrieval of albedo.

-3 Coincident Comparisons with SAGE II
+3 Coincident comparisons with SAGE II